Shamdixit/finalpro/README.md

 ## IDE USed :
 Visual studio code

-## steps to follow for deployment of dtatic web applications:
+## steps to follow for deployment of Azure Static web applications:
 1. Create an Azure Static Web App Go to the Azure Portal and log in.
 ### 2. Click on Create a resource and search for "Static Web App". ![st2](https://github.com/Shamdixit/finalpro/assets/126175943/98fe4bac-dd11-47dc-8339-d4f393905ba6)